-Assignment 1 Part 1 can be completed at this point.
+Examination # 1 will be posted at this point.

 We will focus in this class on examining contracts and contract provisions.
 We will look at sample provisions in various types of contracts and analyze their purposes and effects.
 We will look at a sales agreement and a buy-sell agreement as well as certain other types of agreements and discuss their provisions and considerations that go into drafting those provisions.